 - Evaluate environmental regulations or social pressures related to environmental issues to inform strategic or operational decision-making.

-Qualities of an Architectural & Engineering Manager Should Know How to Do
+Things an Architectural & Engineering Manager Should Know How to Do

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.